Tollkeeper’s Cottage at 750 Davenport Road, in early-June 2014.

 Either John or Elizabeth had to be available seven days a week, year round, in all types of weather, to collect fees from those using Cruikshank’s Lane (Bathurst Street).
 Each time a traveller appeared, it was necessary to open the tollgate manually.
 Records from 1851 show that the fee for a wagon drawn by two horses was six pence, a one-horse wagon three pence, and a single horse two pence.
 Those travelling on foot accompanied by up to 20 cattle or sheep, paid a penny.
 The clergy and the military were not charged and there were no fees on Sundays to encourage people to attend church.
 It is not known how many years John Bullmin remained as the tollkeeper.
 His tombstone in the Toronto Necropolis cemetery, near Riverdale Farm, states that he died in 1867, although his wife lived until 1912.

 It was basically forgotten until 1996, when a developer was planning to demolish the cottage and the home in front of it to clear the site for a condominium.
 A neighbour, who was aware of the history of the cottage, alerted the group known as the Community History Project (CHP).
 The CHP authenticated the information, proving that hidden under the layers of siding on the walls and the asphalt on the roof was indeed the historic tollkeeper’s cottage.
-It is thought to be the only dwelling lived in by those who collected tolls that remains in Canada today.
+It is thought to be the only dwelling that remains in Canada today that was lived in by those who collected tolls from early-day roads.